kassio/neoterm/README.md

 silent! helptags ALL
 ```

+### Windows

+For Windows users, replace usage of the Unix `~/.vim` directory with
+`%USERPROFILE%\_vim`, or another directory if you have configured
+Vim differently.
+On Windows, your `~/.vimrc` file will be similarly
+stored in `%USERPROFILE%\_vimrc`.

 ## test libs (removed on 05/Feb/2017)

-*This feature was removed on 05/Feb/2017, please consider to use the
+*This feature was removed on 05/Feb/2017, please consider using vim-test with
-vim-test with `neoterm` strategy to replace this feature*
+`neoterm` strategy to replace this feature.*

 - [Related issue](https://github.com/kassio/neoterm/issues/123).